Everyone's singing the praises of CBD and rightly so.

 Synthetic is not the same (as if we haven't learned our lesson from hydrogenated oil and fake sugar)!

-Let's look at these side effects first.
+Let's look at the noted side effects in NIH research first.

 Make sure to read about the full spectrum side effects below.
 We're only talking about CBD Isolate here!